LaRola-vg/ProyectoIA/README.md

-# classification of anomalies of vertebral column by biomechanical attributes
+# Classification of Anomalies of Vertebral Column by Biomechanical Attributes
-using machine learning classification
+Using Machine Learning Classification